Frequently asked questions

 If you miss a dose after the first 14 days of treatment, take your scheduled dose (1 pill) the next day at your usual time.

-A missed dose is when you don't take ZEPOSIA for a full calendar day.
+A missed dose is when you don’t take ZEPOSIA on the scheduled day your doctor has prescribed.

 Tyramine (TIE-ruh-meen) is a type of compound (monoamine compound) found naturally in the body.
 It can also be found in high amounts in certain foods and beverages.
 Consuming a large amount of tyramine while taking ZEPOSIA could lead to severe high blood pressure (hypertension).